 - Trial motions

 Paralegals may attend trials with an attorney.
-They will generally assist with taking notes and organizing exhibits for use during the trial.
+They will generally assist with taking notes and organizing exhibits for use during trials.

-“I had a couple of great paralegals on my trial team that provided top-notch deposition summaries,” Gulley says.
+“I had a couple of great paralegals on my trial team who provided top-notch deposition summaries,” Gulley says.

 5. Schedule Meetings and Depositions

-Meetings and depositions are the lifeblood of legal proceedings, and paralegals are depended upon to schedule both types of tasks.
+Meetings and depositions are the lifeblood of legal proceedings, and attorneys depend on paralegals to schedule both tasks.

 6. Handle Client Billing

-Client billing might also fall to paralegals.
-Keeping track of hours is key to billing, and paralegals might be used to confirm hours and find discrepancies.
+Client billing can also be a job for paralegals.
+Keeping track of hours is key to billing, and paralegals may have to confirm hours and find discrepancies.

 “It depends on the law firm,” Gulley says.
 “Solo practices and smaller firms will usually have paralegals perform administrative tasks involving client billing.
 Paralegals will typically use time and billing software that the firm has installed.”